RossPaterson/advent-of-code/2019/README.md

 the behaviour at the back is what matters for the second part (for the given input), and that turns out to be much simpler than at the front.
-There's even a formula for *n* phases involving binomial coefficients, but executing all the phases is fast enough.
+There's even a formula for *n* phases involving binomial coefficients, and it might be possible to exploit the repetition in the input and the modulo 10 calculation, but a naive implementation is fast enough.

 ## [Day 17: Set and Forget](https://adventofcode.com/2019/day/17) \*\*\*\*